factoriocenter/factorio-admin-command-center/README.md

 | Execute Console | Via GUI only |

 > You can rebind the shortcut in **Settings → Controls → Mods**
-> Localized names and descriptions included ✅
+> Fully localized controls included ✅

 ---